MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Determine which Garbage Collector to use

-Previously you have determined an amount of JVM heap memory to start with.
-Depending on the amount of maximum JVM heap memory you should or should not use a particular Garbage Collector (GC).
-The table below describes what each GC brings to the table.
+Previously you determined an amount of JVM heap memory to start with, the next step is to choose your Garbage Collector (GC).
+The amount of maximum JVM heap memory you have is often a factor in choosing your GC.
+The table below describes what characteristics each GC has.

 Recommendation: Our recommendation is to start with the Parallel GC.